 The building was massive, and my time limited.
 I followed my internal mapping into the darkness.
 It was time to hunt the treasures I had come for.

 It took longer then expected to reach the room the treasure I sought would be found in.
+With my academic like studies I was unsure why it took so long, but perhaps the building was more complex than I had anticipated.
 The endless hallways, nooks, rooms, and display cases were a maze of freshly gleaming marble and whitewashed stone.
 After several backtracks and false starts, all while hiding from guards, I finally found the door marked “stockage d’artefacts nord-américains.”
 My buckle made short work of the lock, and the door creaked open.

 The room beyond was lit by dim bulbs along the walls, that barely illuminated the area around them.
 I gave silent thanks for my raccoon like night sight.
 Shelves of wood and metal crawled along each wall.
 The middle of the room was likewise filled with row after row of shelves that climbed up into the darkness above me.
 Each shelf was covered in brown cloth bags piled high.
 Surely this could not be the room dedicated to the priceless treasure I sought.
 I moved slowly and quietly through the room reading the many labels fading upon the shelf faces.
 I stopped cold as I spotted the name I had come to look for.

 It was written upon a faded label in dark nearly illegible black, by some hand long since dead.
 I took a breath and lifted the bag above the label and a deep unsettled feeling filled my heart.
 Surely this room could not be what I thought it was.
 I opened the bag slowly and looked within.